neoelemento/vishnupadmanabhan.github.io/about.md

 <div class="center">
     <img class="circle responsive-img center" src="https://avatars3.githubusercontent.com/u/10347504?v=3&amp;s=150" style="float: left; margin: 5px 20px 5px 0;">
 </div>
 Hello, I am Vishnu and this is my personal tech blog.
 A site where I chronicle my coding stuff and my personal opinions on tech related stuff.
-I also have another website which I think of as a professional website - [neoelemento](http://neoelemento.com){:target="_blank"} where I post about programming and general life and productivity tips.
+I also have another website which I think of as a professional website - [neoelemento](http://neoelemento.com){:target="_blank"} where I post about general life and productivity tips.
+I consider this to be my personal website as it is more closely related to my passion - programming.

 I have been working in tech industry since I graduated college.
 Over my career, I have worked with corporates and startup companies being a part of big teams and have led small teams as well.
 My various roles have given me exposure on ***frontend development, project management*** and ***UI designing***.